-The way that my husband, Karl and I met was unconventional.
+The way that my husband Karl and I met was unconventional.
 It was 1995 and the Internet was just starting to make strides into people’s homes.
 We met on a Saturday night – in a chatroom!
 It was a unique start for a unique union.

 Karl and I spent the first few nights getting to know each other by playing Twenty Questions via instant message.
 Asking all types of questions about life, living, likes and dislikes, I remember trying to be creative and funny while making sure I spelled rapid replies, correctly.
 Karl made me laugh through his responses.

 I could tell he was smart, funny, inquisitive, and overall a happy person.
 All these qualities made me want to know more about him and meet him.
 Our online conversation progressed to the phone – a dated hardline phone.
 When I wasn’t working, we would spend what seemed to be hours talking to each other.
 One Sunday evening, maybe a week or so into our friendship, he revealed to me that he had Parkinson’s disease.

-Parkinson's entered my life
+How Parkinson's entered my life

 I asked Karl how could it be that someone so young (at the time, Karl was 28) could have Parkinson’s?
-He began to relay to me his personal story of struggle in living with undiagnosed symptoms, visiting over nine doctors to find out what was wrong, and how he had self-misdiagnosed himself with a brain tumor!
+He began to relay to me his personal story of struggle in living with undiagnosed symptoms of young-onset Parkinson's, visiting over 9 doctors to find out what was wrong, and how he had self-misdiagnosed himself with a brain tumor!

-Fast forward to today, twenty-two years later.
+Fast forward to today, 22 years later.
 When I introduce myself at Parkinson’s events or support groups, I make sure to say that I met Karl after his diagnosis.
 I feel it is important for fellow care partners to know that my introduction to Parkinson’s may be unlike theirs.

 I wasn’t about to give up a life with Karl because of Parkinson’s.
-Does Parkinson’s make life difficult sometimes?
+Does it make life difficult sometimes?
 Absolutely!
-Parkinson’s can be a total disrupter – wrecking plans to take a walk or a hike, enjoying a meal with friends, or changes plans for a vacation.
-But, here’s where adaptation comes in, and turns Parkinson’s into a teacher.
+Parkinson’s can be a total disrupter – wrecking plans to take a walk or a hike, enjoying a meal with friends, or changing plans for a vacation.
+But, here’s where adaptation comes in and turns Parkinson’s into a teacher.

 What do I do about that feeling?
 I don't let the uncertainty rob me of this moment.
 I do all I can to make the most of this moment and realize that I love my life, I love my husband, and I’ll do whatever it takes to make the most out of today – whatever it brings!